Start9Labs/documentation/site/source/user-manual/service-guides/lightning/zeus-lnd-direct.rst

         :width: 25%
         :alt: scan-node-config

 #.
-Scan the QR Code displayed on the Embassy's LND Connect REST URL screen.
+Scan the QR Code displayed on the server's LND Connect REST URL screen.

 #.
 Zeus will fill in your node details based on the information in the QR code.